Your Name:

 Buoyancy (the tendency to float) really depends on the amount of water or other fluid displaced by an object placed in it.
 For this reason, objects made of substances which have a density higher than that of the liquid can be made to float.
 This is possible by shaping them to displace more water; that is, by increasing their volume.

 The useful thing about density is that if you know the mass of a sample you can simply calculate the volume.
 Similarly, if you know the volume of a sample you can caculate its mass.
-Just a very little algebra (or the unit factor process) can make this possible.
+Just use density as a conversion factor between the mass and volume of a sample of a specific material.

 You have 47 g of Pb: